CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Legacy/L-Junction-Restrictions.md

 * Allow/disallow lane changing for vehicles going straight on: By default, vehicles stay on their lane while crossing the junction.
 By activating this option, you allow vehicles going straight (that means they neither turn left nor right) to change lanes while crossing the junction.
-* Allow/disallow u-turns: If activated, vehicles approaching the junction from the selected segment may turn around.
+* Allow/disallow U-turns: If activated, vehicles approaching the junction from the selected segment may turn around.
   U-turns are only performed on lanes having a left arrow (right-hand traffic) / right arrow (left-hand traffic)
 * Allow/disallow vehicles to enter a blocked junction: This option is useful e.g. if the next road segment after a junction is very short.
 Without activating this option, vehicles do not enter the junction if the road behind it is